spiffe/spire-tutorials/k8s/oidc-vault/README.md

       {"role": "dev","jwt": "<PASTE_YOUR_JWT_TOKEN_HERE>"}
       ```

-   2. Authenticate against the Vault Server using the payload:
+   2. Authenticate against the Vault server using the payload:

       ```console
       $ curl --request POST --data @payload.json http://localhost:8200/v1/auth/jwt/login
       ```
-   3. Under `auth`, grab your `client_token` from the response(for example, save it in your clipboard).
+   3. Under `auth`, grab your `client_token` from the response (for example, save it in your clipboard).
 This is how we are going to identify ourselves against the Vault REST API.
    In the output, notice the `my-dev-policy` that we specified in Vault before.
 This will allow us to read our secret.
       ```json
       {